anhaidgroup/cloudlabeler/README.md

     git clone https://github.com/anhaidgroup/cloudlabeler.git
     ```

-2. Copy or replace the html and cgi-bin folders in the Apache Web Root (usually /var/www/).
+2. Copy or replace the /html and /cgi-bin folders in the Apache Web Root (usually /var/www/).

 3. Enable cgi for both /cgi-bin/ and /html/api/ folders.
 You can learn how to enable cgi from https://httpd.apache.org/docs/2.4/howto/cgi.html.
 If you are using Ubuntu 18.04, you can replace /etc/apache2/apache2.conf and /etc/apache2/conf-available/serve-cgi-bin.conf using the [apache2.conf](./apache2.conf) and [serve-cgi-bin.conf](./serve-cgi-bin.conf) files we have provided.